maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

         -ms-text-size-adjust: 100%; /* 2 */
     }

-As a rule of thumb, browsers typically default to a font size of 16px.
-We're going to accept this default font size for our project, so setting a font size of 100% through normalize is fine and dandy.
-Through the body tag we also provide a way in which we may affect font sizes globally:
+As a rule of thumb, browsers typically default to a font size of 16 pixels.
+We're going to accept this default font size and will not override normalize, however, through the `<body>` tag we also provide a way in which we may override the setting and affect font sizes globally:

 app\assets\stylesheets\_define.sass